Bass diffusion model

 The Bass model or Bass diffusion model was developed by Frank Bass.
 It consists of a simple differential equation that describes the process of how new products get adopted in a population.
 The model presents a rationale of how current adopters and potential adopters of a new product interact.
 The basic premise of the model is that adopters can be classified as innovators or as imitators, and the speed and timing of adoption depends on their degree of innovation and the degree of imitation among adopters.
-The Bass model has been widely used in forecasting, especially new products' sales forecasting and technology forecasting.
-Mathematically, the basic Bass diffusion is a Riccati equation with constant coefficients equivalent to Verhulst--Pearl Logistic growth.
+The Bass model has been widely used in forecasting, especially new product sales forecasting and technology forecasting.
+Mathematically, the basic Bass diffusion is a Riccati equation with constant coefficients equivalent to Verhulst—Pearl logistic growth.

 In 1969, Frank Bass published his paper on a new product growth model for consumer durables.
 Prior to this, Everett Rogers published Diffusion of Innovations, a highly influential work that described the different stages of product adoption.
 Bass contributed some mathematical ideas to the concept.
+While the Rogers model describes all four stages of the product lifecycle (Introduction, Growth, Maturity, Decline), The Bass model focuses on the first two (Introduction and Growth).
+Some of the Bass model extensions present mathematical models for the last two (Maturity and Decline).